 to top

-The Forum for Curators of Chinese Art (the ‘Forum’) brings together Chinese art curators, museum professionals, and art historians in the global network of Bei Shan Tang Foundation with the goal of facilitating knowledge exchange and catalysing museum collaborations.
-Previous Forums were organised in collaboration with museums including the Art Museum, the Chinese University of Hong Kong (Hong Kong, 2009), Seattle Art Museum (Seattle, 2011), Shanghai Museum (Shanghai, 2013), The British Museum (London, 2014), The Palace Museum (Beijing, 2016), and the Royal Ontario Museum (Toronto, 2018).
-The last Forum (2021), held online, was attended by more than 120 museum curators, directors, and professionals around the world.
+The Forum for Curators of Chinese Art (the ‘Forum’) brings together Chinese art curators, museum professionals, and art historians in the global network of Bei Shan Tang Foundation (the ‘Foundation’) with the goal of facilitating knowledge exchange and catalysing museum collaborations.
+Previous Forums were organised in collaboration with museums including the Art Museum, the Chinese University of Hong Kong (Hong Kong, 2009), the Seattle Art Museum (Seattle, 2011), the Shanghai Museum (Shanghai, 2013), The British Museum (London, 2014), The Palace Museum (Beijing, 2016), the Royal Ontario Museum (Toronto, 2018), as well as the Hong Kong Museum of Art and the Hong Kong Palace Museum (Hong Kong, 2023).
+An online Forum was hosted by the Foundation in 2021 during the Covid-19 pandemic.

 Bei Shan Tang Foundation